Kyagoat/ItemsRarity/README.md

 - 1 rarity material (Manganese, Bismuth, or Osmium)
 - 1 base material related to the item being upgraded (e.g., iron ingot for iron items)
 - The item itself

+In the near future, a hammer item will be required to perform upgrades.
+It will have very low durability (configurable).
+This feature is meant to introduce resource destruction in the modpack, which is one of the main reasons I started coding this mod.

 If the item has no known recipe, a default rare material from this mod will be used instead (currently a feather as a placeholder, to be replaced later).